guardtime/ksi-hlf/README.md

 # KSI HLF Integration

 This repository contains code for integrating KSI signatures into Hyperledger Fabric (HLF) via chaincode and HLF applications.
 KSI signatures are created by a daemon that listens for HLF new block events.
-After the new block is created it is signed by KSI and resulting signature with additional meta-data is committed to the ledger using the chaincode.
-This approach leverage KSI technology without changing the HLF source code.
+After a new block is created, it is signed by KSI and resulting signature with additional meta-data is committed to the ledger using the chaincode.
+This approach leverages KSI technology without changing the HLF source code.

 # How to build and install.

 Build is managed by maven.
 Calling `mvn clean package` should resolve all the dependencies and build the project.
-The build will produce a daemon for issuing KSI signatures (`KsiHlf`), a tool for verifying and extending KSI signatures (`KsiHlfTool`) and HLF smart contract (`KsiHlfContract` with chaincode name `org.guardtime.ksi.hlf.contract`).
+The build will produce a daemon for issuing KSI signatures (`KsiHlf`), a tool for verifying and extending KSI signatures (`KsiHlfTool`) and a HLF smart contract (`KsiHlfContract` with chaincode name `org.guardtime.ksi.hlf.contract`).

 Note that `KsiHlfContract` is packaged by the HLF tool `peer lifecycle chaincode package` and is built on the peer node.
 In spite of that it is required to build entire project before packaging as the build will include some dependencies to the chaincode folder.
 See rough guidelines below how to build tools and install contract.